-Jason Aldean is touring in support of his latest album Night Train.
-Don't miss the country singer as he tours all across the United States through 2014.
+Jason Aldean is touring in support of his latest album Old Boots, New Dirt.
+Don't miss the country singer as he tours all across the United States through 2015.
 Get your Jason Aldean tickets today!

 |Date & Time||Event||Location|

-Enter your email address below and we'll alert you as soon as tickets become available in our exchange for Jason Aldean, Florida Georgia Line & Tyler Farr in Dallas, Texas on Oct 25, 2014.
+Enter your email address below and we'll alert you as soon as tickets become available in our exchange for Jason Aldean, Tyler Farr & Cole Swindell in Phoenix, Arizona on Sep 26, 2015.

 |First Album:||Jason Aldean (2005)|

 Jason Aldean was born on February 28, 1977, in Macon, Georgia, and it didn't take long before he discovered his love for music.
 As a boy, the country star would spend his summer days practicing guitar chords, so that by the time his father came home from work the father-son duo could play together and slowly he developed an ear for music.
 At the age of fourteen, Aldean had his first performance at the local VFW hall and after hearing the applause of all ten people in the audience he knew he was hooked for life.

 Success, however, did not come instantaneously to Jason Aldean.
 He moved to Nashville after signing with Warner-Chappell, a song-publishing company, at age 21.
 Within a month of moving, he was offered a recording contract, but he was subsequently dropped.
 Aldean then signed with another label, but he was dropped again in 2000 for postponing recording sessions.

 After getting dropped a second time, he struggled to find a new label and became especially discouraged when promised talent scouts skipped his showcases.
 Aldean was ready to throw in the towel and gave himself a deadline of six months to find a new label or go home.
 But as fate would have it, within five weeks of setting his six-month deadline, Aldean was offered a deal from Broken Bow Records.